Ms. Rachel: Career

 Accurso's shows are based in research in childhood development.
-Michael Long, an American religious studies professor, and biographer of Fred Rogers, has drawn comparison of Accurso's work to Rogers' show, Mister Rogers' Neighborhood.
+Michael Long, an American religious studies professor and biographer of Fred Rogers, has drawn comparison of Accurso's work to Rogers' show, Mister Rogers' Neighborhood.

 Accurso took a break from TikTok in February 2023, citing her mental health.
 The break was assumed by fans to be in response to backlash from some parents on the platform against Accurso's nonbinary co-star Jules Hoffman for using they/them pronouns.
 That same month, Accurso returned to TikTok while she and Songs for Littles were signed to Creative Artists Agency.
-In June 2024, Accurso received backlash and a boycott campaign from conservatives after she posted a video on TikTok wishing viewers a happy Pride Month.
+In June 2024, Accurso was the subject of a boycott campaign from conservatives after she posted a video on TikTok wishing viewers a happy Pride Month.

 A Ms. Rachel toy line was announced in August 2024, which included a Ms. Rachel doll.
 The popularity of the doll led to knockoffs being sold prompting Accurso to post a guide on how to identify the real doll.
-Netflix premiered four compilation episodes of Ms. Rachel on January 27, 2025.
+Netflix premiered four interactive episodes of Ms. Rachel on January 27, 2025.
+For the first 6 months of 2025, Ms. Rachel was Netflix's 7th most viewed series and its single most viewed season of a children's show.
+The show frequently ranked on Netflix's Top 10 list.
+A second season premiered in September 2025.

+In August 2026, she released a single, I Love A Rainbow, and announced it would be the lead single of her debut album.
+The album, titled I'm So Happy, includes both traditional and original rhymes and songs, and is set to be released on September 25, 2026.